itversity/data-engineering-on-gcp/07 Big Data Processing using Google Dataproc.md

 * Go to the Network Configuration and create static ip in the same region as the target Dataproc Cluster.
 * Make sure to associate the Master Node of the Dataproc Cluster with static public ip.
 * Run gcloud command on personal Mac or PC to update the private key to connect to virtual machine associated with Master Node of the cluster.
-* Exit and Validate using SSH to see if connection Master Node of the Dataproc Cluster is working as expected or not.
+* Exit and Validate using SSH to see if connection to the Master Node of the Dataproc Cluster is working as expected or not.

 ## Remote Development using VS Code on Dataproc
 Let us go through the details about setting up remote development using VS Code on Dataproc.